elijamesksu/healthtechdemo/README.md

 ***Healthtech demo***

-This project demonstrates how to configure and automate a Red Hat Enterprise Linux(RHEL) evvironment to ensure reliability, scalability, and security.
+This project demonstrates how to configure and automate a Red Hat Enterprise Linux(RHEL) environment to ensure reliability, scalability, and security.
 The setup includes configuring GRUB for system recovery, installing and optimizing PostgreSQL for database management, and automating routing administrative tasks like system updates, user management, and backups

 The purpose of this project is to create a foundation for high performing and resilient IT systems, particularly in environments requiring regulatory compliance and high availability, such as a company like Netsmart